ecency/sdk/README.md

 The main functionality is creating wallets based on seed phrase([BIP39](https://www.npmjs.com/package/bip39)) and generating addresses with keys on device.
 Seed phrases and private keys are never sent to any API, all operations happen locally.

-Supported tokens: BTC, ETH, SOL, TRX, TON, ATOM, APT—theoretically all child tokens of these systems.
+Supported tokens: BTC, ETH, SOL, TRON, TON, ATOM, APT—theoretically all child tokens of these systems.
 Make forks for it.
-Use `useGetExternalWalletBalanceQuery` to fetch balances for these chains.
+Use `useGetExternalWalletBalanceQuery` to fetch balances for these chains through Ecency's private API.
+The hook resolves to the raw base-unit balance (`balanceString` and `balanceBigInt`) together with the units reported by the upstream node.

 ### Hive helpers